Waruna-viraj-perera/nextJsCaching/README.md

 3. Click "Revalidate 'products' Tag" → Only product + shared caches update
 4. Watch selective invalidation in real-time!

+### Cache Life Demo: `/products/cache-life`

+**New in Next.js 16:** Control how long cached data stays in memory before eviction.

+**What you'll see:**

+- Short Cache Life (5 seconds) - Quickly evicted from memory
+- Medium Cache Life (30 seconds) - Balanced memory usage
+- Long Cache Life (5 minutes) - Stays in memory longest
+- Default Cache Life - System-optimized lifetime

+**Key insight:** Cache Life is about memory management, not data freshness.
+Even with long revalidation times, data can be evicted based on cache life settings.

+**How to test:**

+1. Visit the demo page and note the generation timestamps
+2. Click "Clear Short Cache" - Only that specific cache regenerates
+3. Click other buttons to test selective cache clearing
+4. Compare timestamps to understand cache vs memory behavior

 ### Cache Tags Code Example:

 ```typescript